promise/readme/README.md

 🗣 Commented on #75 in biaw/phone
 ✨ Pushed 2 commits to biaw/phone
 ✅ Merged PR #76 in biaw/phone
-✨ Pushed 1 commit to biaw/test-area
-✨ Pushed 1 commit to biaw/multidomain
-✨ Pushed 1 commit to biaw/imagehost
-✨ Pushed 2 commits to biaw/phone
-📝 Created review (approved) on PR #76 in biaw/phone
-✨ Pushed 1 commit to biaw/phone
-📝 Created review (approved) on PR #63 in biaw/imagehost
-📝 Created review (approved) on PR #63 in biaw/multidomain
-📝 Created review (approved) on PR #62 in biaw/test-area
-✅ Merged PR #198 in countr/countr
-✨ Pushed 1 commit to countr/countr
-✨ Pushed 2 commits to countr/countr
-✨ Pushed 1 commit to countr/countr
 ```

 ## Repositories I maintain